usnistgov/ndn-dpdk/docs/INSTALL.md

 ## Build Steps

 1. Clone the NDN-DPDK repository.
-2. Run `npm install` to download NPM dependencies.
+2. Run `core pnpm install` to download NPM dependencies.
 3. Run `NDNDPDK_MK_RELEASE=1 make` to compile the project.
 4. Run `sudo make install` to install the programs, and `sudo make uninstall` to uninstall them.